 His translations are known for being “vibrant, earnest, unfussily accessible,” as reviewer Joy Connolly noted in the New York Times Book Review.
 The Wall Street Journal has called him “the rock star of translators.”

 Obviously, this list could be several times longer, and it would still be incomplete.
-So, I’ll leave it to you… who are your favorite translators?
+So, I’ll leave it to you… who are your favourite translators?
 Let us know in the comments.